jirachixu/cs-180-project/README.md

 ### Message
 The Message class handles the actual messages sent in a given chat.
 This contains the content of the message, as well as the profile which sent the message and the profile which received the message.
+This is used by the Chat class.

 #### Fields
 | Field Name | Type          | Description                                                                |